BUILD YOUR TOLERANCE FOR THE UNKNOWN

 HERE’S THE CHALLENGE

-Whenever we enter the ‘Forest Adventurous’, the distinctive feature of these exterior and interior worlds is always the lack of a clear path in front of us.
-A clear way cannot already be laid out for those who undertake a worthy adventure; otherwise, it would not really be an adventure.
+Whenever we enter the ‘Forest Adventurous’, the distinctive feature of these worlds is always the lack of a clear path in front of us A clear way cannot already be laid out to undertake a worthy adventure; otherwise, it would not really be an adventure.

-The challenge for us, as we learn to tolerate the unknown, is to gradually begin to see it as a helper, or a necessary support.
-It is the herald or harbinger of a potential time of growth and development, but in ways that are very likely to make us feel inadequate, insecure, unnerved, or quite foolish.
+The challenge for us, as we learn to tolerate the unknown, is to gradually begin to see the unknown as a helper, or a necessary guide.
+It is the herald or harbinger of a potential time of growth and development, but in ways that are very likely to make us feel inadequate, insecure, unnerved, or quite foolish – at least at first.

 • Why the rush to certainty?

-• How can I begin to bear the unbearable?
+• How can you begin to bear the unbearable – to live with it in a new way?

 HERE’S YOUR TOOLS